forenablers/forenablers.github.io/src/pages/pn-hackathon-2018/index.md

 |`52.3489271, 5.0082082, 52.356129, 4.993729, 245, 890`|<span style="color:#f00">false</span>|
 |`52.3485772, 5.0082090, 52.356605, 4.995392, 64, 402`|<span style="color:#0a0">true<span>|

 Important part of the data set is the **labels** because we must know whether a parking was available in the given situation.
-Do we have these labels in our data that we have collected in the course of 10+ years?
+Do we have these labels in our data that we have been collecting for years?

-###  Parking app
+###  Cashless Parking Providers and data

->//TODO: specific of our app

->//TODO: no labeled data
+What data do we have in reality?
+As the problem states - we need to give a prediction based on **transaction history**.
+These transaction history comes from a cashless parking provider(CPP) and basically are payments for parking in a particular zone at particular time.

+Clients of CPP use the provided services once they are parked and want to pay for the parking.
+Therefore CPP receives transactions only for successful parkings - *client managed to park in that area*.

+The stored **successful parkings** might be *false positives* since we don't know where the client wanted to park **initially**.
+It is possible that the client wanted to park in one place but it was completely full so he ended up parking in another place far away from the initial destination point.

+The conclusion is that **transactions don't have lables** to train a model to predict parking availability.

 >//TODO: another approach - predict amount of parking spots